-Understanding the Basics of Google Vs. Facebook Ad Auction
+Understanding the Basics of a Google Ad Auction vs. Facebook Ad Auction

 October 24, 2018 · Campaign Management and Optimization

 So, you may consider yourself pretty darn savvy when it comes to Google Ads.
 But what about Facebook ads?

 Read on for an explainer on the differences between the two ad auctions.